itskuzaken/Vaulteer/PRODUCTION_DEPLOYMENT_GUIDE.md

 - [ ] Rotate Firebase service account credentials
 - [ ] Generate new base64-encoded Firebase credentials
-- [ ] Prepare strong MySQL password
+- [ ] Prepare DB credentials (RDS user) and/or confirm Secrets Manager entry
 - [ ] Ensure DNS A record points to 3.106.82.21
 - [ ] Have SSH key ready for EC2 access